lyy005/codon_alignment/README.md

 ## Quick start:
 	perl codon_alignment.pl [cds fas] [codon table id] [minimum coverage]

- - [cds fas] 	    CDS sequences in fasta file
+ - [cds fas] 	       CDS sequences in fasta format
  - [codon table id]    1 for Standard Code, 5 for Invertebrate Mitochondrial Code
  - [minimum coverage]  Minimum coverage of non-gap basepairs in the multiple alignment (range from 0 to 1).
 		    For example: 0.7 means sequences after the first round of multiple sequence alignment should have >= 70% of non-gap basepairs